crops/eclipse-yocto/README.txt

 V.1 Sending Patches to the Mailing List

-  Any changes to the eclipse-poky plugin should be sent as patches to the Eclipse Poky  mailing list (eclipse-poky@yoctoproject.org), with
+  Any changes to the eclipse-yocto plugin should be sent as patches to the Eclipse Yocto  mailing list (eclipse-yocto@yoctoproject.org), with

     --subject-prefix="<eclipse-revision>][PATCH"